Green Line (CTA): Green Line expansion

 During the 2010s, the Green Line has undergone significant expansion in an attempt to attract more transit riders and improve upon its service connectivity on the West Side, Loop, and South Side communities.
 The Morgan/Lake station opened in May 2012 in response to the growing Fulton Market and West Loop areas.
 It was followed by the opening of the new Cermak–McCormick Place station in February 2015, serving the historic Motor Row District and McCormick Place Convention Center.
 Both stations were designed by Chicago-based Ross Barney Architects.

 The Garfield station's $43 million reconstruction project, completed in January 2019, restored its original 1892-built station house and improved the in-service station house.
 It included escalator and elevator enhancements and new platform canopies, lights, graphics, public artwork, and streetscape.
 The project created a new "Garfield Gateway" station in the Washington Park neighborhood on the South Side.

 A station on the Lake Street "L" at Damen/Lake opened on August 5, 2024, replacing a former station at that site from 1893 to 1948.
 Designed by world-renowned architectural firm Perkins&Will, who also designed the Cumberland station on the O'Hare Extension in 1980, the new $60 million Damen station filled what was a 1.5 mi gap between the California and Ashland stations.

 Along the Green Line South, the former 58th station, which was located approximately 3/8 miles (600 meters) south of the Garfield station and one-block north of the Jackson Park and Englewood branches split, had been bereft of a transfer facility between the diverging Green Line services since 1994.
 The branch lines themselves consists of two stations each (Halsted and Ashland/63rd on the Englewood branch; and on the Jackson Park Branch).

-While no official plans have been developed, the possibility of extending the tracks once again and reconstructing a new Stony Island/63rd terminal station (which was the former terminus of this eastern branch) to serve the upcoming Barack Obama Presidential Center would be very advantageous.
+While no official plans have been developed, the possibility of extending the tracks once again and reconstructing a new Stony Island/63rd terminal station (which was the former terminus of this eastern branch) to serve the Barack Obama Presidential Center would be very advantageous.
 Passenger traffic on this CTA line, as well as all CTA lines, has been steadily increasing for decades, and more expansion on the historic CTA Green Line could continue this growth.